Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 You might be a small company with a lower turnover rate.
 Or maybe you’re a sizable company with more than 500 employees and are constantly looking for new hires.

-Your ATS needs to be able to handle the amount of hiring data you’ll be managing daily.
+Your recruiting software needs to be able to handle the amount of hiring data you’ll be managing daily.

 Ask yourself how frequently you make new hires and what your average turnover rate is.
 This will be a good way to filter which software will fit you best.